22 BEST Test Management Tools (Feb 2023 Update)

 - Easy integration with popular testing tools like Selenium, Rally et.

-Apart from all these test management and QA tools, there are a few more tools with limited features.
-Most of these tools provide just test case management and integrate bug tracking via an external tool.
+Apart from all these test management solution tools and QA tools, there are a few more tools with limited features.
+Most of these tools provide just test case management and integrate bug tracking via an external test management solution or tool.

 - Aptest: It has all possible features one look into a test management tool